geeanlooca/deepspace-turbo/README.md

     int perform_decision = 1;

     int *decoded = convcode_extrinsic(received_signal, encoded_length,
                                         &a_priori, code, sigma*sigma, perform_decision);
 ```

 We can decide wheter we want the function to return the decoded packet or just the posterior probabilities.
-This is done by assigning `1` to `perform_decision`.
-The posterior probabilities are saved in the same matrix passed as an argument (`a_priori` in this case).
+This is done by setting `perform_decision` to `1`.
+Note that every cell of the `a_priori` matrix was initialized to `log(0.5)`, indicating that we have no prior knowledge on the bits (they can be either `0` or `1` with probability 0.5).